Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 rpicam-still -o image.jpg
 ```
 • The terminal will create an image.
 After it is done, use the "ls" command to verify that a file was created.

-**Open Pi Configuration to enable SPI**
-• SPI must be enabled to use the ePaper display.
-• To asccess the Pi config menu, do:
-'''
-sudo raspi-config
-'''